Hard Margin SVM Explained: Theory and Derivation

 \end{align*}

-Then, in the optimal solution of $\bm{w}$, the following equation holds from the KKT condition.
+Then, at the optimal solution for $\bm{w}$, the following equations hold from the KKT conditions.

 \begin{align*}